 Speaking of three dimensional, let’s talk a little about form, Illusionist Form.
 Visit here for how to make something look 3 dimensional on a canvas.

 It talks in more detail how to get a more detailed picture of what we are explaining.
-Within each of these shapes will be form.
+Just remember, within each of these shapes there will be form.

 Some flowers just plain got a lot of fine details (carnations) so to get around some of that, select only about a 1 inch square of the blossom and get that right on, then allow for a slight blur to the rest.

 The human brain will fill in the blanks and your viewer will still understand what you are depicting.

 Hopefully, with this lesson on how to paint flowers, you now have a few tools in your bag to tackle the task of a full bouquet of flowers for your next painting project.

 Just remember, break it down to small steps.
 Visualize the basic geometric shapes of the blossoms.
 Stick to the rules of depicting form within each of those blossoms.
 Use the Flemish technique, and you too will know how to paint flowers like you mean it!